JesseBaughan/ModbusRequestAbstraction/README.md

 ## Constraints
 The following constratins where imposed:
-- The interface used to send/receive the request/response data to the device needed to be flexible. because MODBUS can be used over different communication buses such as CANBUS, Etherenet or RS-484.
+- The interface used to send/receive the request/response data to the device needed to be flexible because MODBUS can be used over different communication buses such as CANBUS, Etherenet or RS-484.

 - Defining new requests had to be easy and done via extension not modification.

-- Messages has to be flexible to allow passing in of run-time data if required.
+- Messages interface must allow passing in of run-time data - if required.

-- The response had to be pack into and returned as a struct for that particualr response type.
+- The response should be returned as a struct for the particular request made.

-- Send/receive buffers could not exceed the actual request/response size for the particular message being sent.
+- Send/receive buffers could not exceed the actual request/response size.

 - Cannot use stl vector or array as it wasn't available on the particular embedded device